View Categories

 Instead, Tailpipe uses the available data on each CSP’s serverless services to build a picture of their average serverless system.
 This average model can only be generated for the CPU and RAM behind serverless services, because CSPs do not release any further data on the additional components used.
 This means that Tailpipe’s emissions figures for serverless services will underestimate the actual emissions generated by an organization’s use of serverless cloud computing.
 This underestimation is mitigated to an extent by the high efficiency of serverless services – because CSPs are running these services themselves, they are likely to be more efficient than customer-managed cloud processes.
 Tailpipe continues to develop its methodology in light of new data and will update its approach in response.

-Tailpipe calculates the emissions produced by two AWS serverless services: Lambda, and Fargate.
+Tailpipe calculates the emissions produced by two AWS serverless services (Lambda and Fargate).

 Lambda is a serverless compute service.
 With Lambda, you can run code without provisioning or managing servers.
 Instead, you write your code in small pieces called functions, and AWS Lambda executes these functions in response to specific events.